willshuttleworth/git-test/git-info.md

 ### adding new changes

 * `git add`: add changes from existing files or adds new files to be committed. **step one** of adding changes
+	* `git commit -am` also stages all changes and commits in one step. basically combines `git add .` and `git commit -m` into one step. useful if you want to add all changes.
 * `git commit`: commit changes to current branch. **step two** of adding changes. use `-m` to specify a message with commit
 * `git push`: pushes commits to repo. specify `origin main` to push to github repo where project was originally cloned from
 * `git pull`: updates local repo to match github repo.